QuickenLoans/mcp-logger/README.md

 A number of services are available for you to select from.
 Not sure which one is right for your application?
 In general, you should follow these guidelines when selecting a service.

-1. When your application is running on the Quicken Loans network, your log messages should be sent to the CORE logging service using the `HttpService` service.
-The `Guzzle3Service`, `Guzzle4Service`, and `Guzzle5Service` services have been deprecated.
+1. When your application is running on the Quicken Loans network, your log messages should be sent to the CORE logger service using **http**. `HttpService` or `Guzzle5Service` are recommended. `Guzzle3Service` and `Guzzle4Service` have been deprecated.

-2. When your application is running in Amazon AWS, you should use the `SyslogService`.
-The `KinesisService` can also be used but is not recommended because operations cannot be completed asynchronously.
+2. When your application is running in Amazon AWS, you should use `SyslogService`. `KinesisService` can also be used but is not recommended because operations cannot be completed asynchronously.

 If you are still unsure what service to select, contact the Web Core team for guidance.

 ### MCP Http Service